horacioh/talks/design-systems-for-developers.md

 ## Elevator pitch

 Designers are like us.
 We all follow a set of rules and constraints that help us create reusable & modular components.
-We as developers can build and use tools that help us embrace and respect these design constraints.
-We just need to listen to our designers...
+This rules and constraints can easily be aligned with the same rules and constraints our designers follow and use.
+It is actually easier then you think!..

 ## Notes & motivations